lerndevops/kubernetes/docker/swarm/challenges-running-containers.md

-## Container-based applications brings many challenges to IT & DevOps teams mostly
+## Container-based applications brings many challenges to IT & DevOps teams

 ### There are two types of challenges
 ```